gladzhang/ART/README.md

 python basicsr/test.py -opt options/test/test_ART_ColorDN_level50.yml
 ```

-Note that you can put other benchmark datasets in `/datasets` and change YML files for further test.

 ### Test on RealDenoising
 1. Download the [SIDD test](https://drive.google.com/file/d/11vfqV-lqousZTuAit1Qkqghiv_taY0KZ/view) and place it in '/datasets/SIDD'.
 Download the corresponding models and put them in the folder `experiments\pretrained_models`.